-The Delegation Map activity helps clarifying the expectation and delegation level between two individuals or two groups (A and B).
-It is a team building activity that lists and defines the delegation level for each specific aspect for their work agreement.
+The Delegation Map activity helps clarify the expectation and delegation level between two individuals or two groups (A and B).
+It is a team-building activity that lists and defines the delegation level for each specific aspect for their work agreement.

-- Write down the key areas to be considered on post-its.
+- Write down the key areas to be considered on sticky notes.
 Write them as a group activity.
 Try eliminating duplicates.

-- Consult – A has a decision ready but shapes it based on B input.
+* Consult – A has a decision ready, but shapes it based on B’s input.

 * Join – Decisions are made with equal authority between A and B.